-The first-ever Basic Needs-Informed Curriculum training program is designed to expand the mindset of professionals by coaching participants to consider addressing the gaps in basic needs, and other poverty-related issues, in their agency assessments, patient/client intakes, and/or delivery of medical care to children and families living in poverty.
+The first-ever Basic Needs-Informed Curriculum is designed to expand the mindset of professionals by coaching participants to address the gaps in basic needs, and other poverty-related issues, in their agency assessments, patient/client intakes, teaching strategies and/or delivery of medical care to children and families living in poverty.

-The curriculum teaches that the adoption of basic needs-informed care can result in a more effective, efficient delivery of services and supports.
+Basic needs-informed care can result in a more equitable, effective and efficient delivery of services and supports.

-The Basic Needs-Informed Curriculum is for social service, educational and medical professionals who provide assistance and care to poor and low-income families and children.
+The Basic Needs-Informed Curriculum is for social service, educational and health care professionals who serve families and children who are poor and low-income.